EDUCBA

 chmod 575 file1.dat

 b.
-Find – This command is used to find the files or directories in a particular directory and its subdirectories.
+Find – This command finds the files or directories and subdirectories in a particular directory.

 Syntax –